TullyE/ArduinoWOL/README.md

 # Configure your PC for WOL
 ## BIOS
-  These steps might differ depending on your BIOS\n Press F2 during boot to enter BIOS Setup.
-Go to the Power menu Set Wake-on-LAN to Power On.
-Press F10 to save and exit the BIOS Setup The option could also be named Power On By PCI Devices or similar
+  These steps might differ depending on your BIOS
+  Press F2 during boot to enter BIOS Setup.
+Go to the Power menu
+  Set Wake-on-LAN to Power On.
+Press F10 to save and exit the BIOS Setup
+  The option could also be named Power On By PCI Devices or similar
 ## Hardware

   Configure your Ethernet Controller/Network card in Windows: